DO YOU HAVE TROUBLE DECIDING WHICH SHOES TO PACK FOR TRAVEL?

-- Believe it or not, your foot actually expands during the day.
-Dr. John P. Fritz, Podiatric Physician and Surgeon, recommends evening is best.
+Believe it or not, your foot actually expands during the day.
+Dr. John P. Fritz, Podiatric Physician & Surgeon, recommends the evening is best.

-- Try and find a salesperson to help you by measuring your feet.
+Try and find a salesperson to help you by measuring your feet.
 Even though you may have done this a year or so ago, it is always wise to do this every time as our feet change as we get older and a lot of us have one foot larger than the other.
-Not only that, like me, you may develop a bunion which has to be taken into consideration when trying on footwear.
+Not only that but like me, you may also develop a bunion that has to be taken into consideration when trying on footwear.

-- Don’t worry if you have a ‘wide’ foot.
+Don’t worry if you have a ‘wide’ foot.
 Ask the salesperson if they carry footwear that are extra wide.
-You might have to shop elsewhere to find a pair.
+You might have to shop around to find a pair.

 There are some keynote differences between running shoes and walking shoes, the main one being walking shoes are stiff and don’t flex well so are not suitable for runners or for those that fitness walk.
 However, fitness walkers and runners can usually find a running shoe that will accommodate both.

-In addition to proper fitting as noted in the Comfortable Walking Shoes section, some other tips to look for in an exercise sneaker are:
+In addition to proper fitting as noted in the Comfortable Walking Shoe section, some other tips to look for in an exercise sneaker are:

-- Supportive shoe with leather upper (durability) – if your feet sweat, look for something with breathable material
+A supportive shoe with a leather upper (durability) – if your feet sweat, look for something with breathable material

 Some tips to keep in mind when buying sandals:

-Improper sandals can lead to foot, knee and ankle pain as well as plantar fasciitis (inflammation of the fibrous tissue along bottom of foot that connects your heel bone to your toes) which can cause severe heel pain.
+Improper sandals can lead to foot, knee, and ankle pain as well as plantar fasciitis (inflammation of the fibrous tissue along the bottom of the foot that connects your heel bone to your toes) which can cause severe heel pain.